 A small supply of stationery is kept at the school office for children during the year.
-At the start of each year stationery sales are available online through MySchool.
-For new enrolments during the year, stationery lists and prices are available from the school office.
+At the start of each year stationery sales are available online through OfficeMax MySchool.
+For new enrolments during the year, stationery lists and prices are available from the school office to order online.

 During the summer season each class is timetabled for swimming.
-We aim to teach children to swim, to be conscious of water safety and to be able to practice basic swimming skills.
+We aim to teach children to be conscious of water safety and to be able to practice basic swimming skills.
 It is important that all children take full part in the swimming programme.
 Very often the children who need tuition most – are the ones who avoid swimming.
-If a pupil is not to take part in the swimming lesson, a note to this effect must be provided by parents.
-We follow the Lotto Swim Safe Programme designed for New Zealand schools.
+If a pupil is not to take part in the swimming lessons, a note to this effect must be provided by parents.
+We follow a Swim Safe Programme designed for New Zealand schools.
 All children must wear swim caps.

 Parents must advise the school of any change in travel arrangement particularly if it concerns buses.
 Parents must call or send a note informing the office of the change by 2.00pm so the child can be notified if required.
 Children on early buses board when the bell goes and those on late buses assemble outside rooms 1-3 for a roll call.
 Students who walk to meet their parents disburse when the bell goes and those being picked up in the car assemble in the Rec Centre foyer at the end of the day.

 Mangawhai Beach School has a compulsory uniform.
 Our standard uniform may be worn all year round.
 Uniform items are available for purchase from the office.
 Please read the Uniform Policy as there is a strict code of uniform requirements.
 All items should be clearly named.
 The uniform consists of the following: